Create a Kubernetes cluster and launch Nginx container

 You've developed a multi-service application using Kubernetes.
 The skills you've learned here will allow you to deploy complex applications on Kubernetes using a collection of deployments and services.

-This self-paced lab is part of the Qwiklabs Cloud Architecture and Kubernetes in Google Cloud Quests.
-A Quest is a series of related labs that form a learning path.
-Completing this Quest earns you the badge above, to recognize your achievement.
-You can make your badge (or badges) public and link to them in your online resume or social media account.
-Enroll in a Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+This self-paced lab is part of the Cloud Architecture and Kubernetes in Google Cloud quests.
+A quest is a series of related labs that form a learning path.
+Completing this quest earns you a badge to recognize your achievement.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in any quest that contains this lab and get immediate completion credit.
+See the Google Cloud Skills Boost catalog to see all available quests.

 - You can follow the Kubernetes news on Twitter and on the community's blog.